 Tip: Don’t apply more than 2 coats of primer on the plastic.

-You must apply 2 coats of enamel paint.
+Apply two (2) thin coats of enamel paint on plastic using a brush, roller, or sprayer.
 Wait until one coat dries before applying the next one.
-It takes enamel paint 4-6 hours to dry enough for a re-coat.
+Enamel paint takes around 6 hours to dry between coats.

-You can use oil-based polyurethane, wax, acrylic clear coat, or spar varnish as a sealer.
+Use oil-based or exterior polyurethane, wax, acrylic clear coat, or spar varnish as a sealer.

 Enamel paint dries faster on plastic because the paint doesn’t have to penetrate the material to stick.
 So, the paint drying process starts immediately after the paint has been applied.
 The solvent evaporates faster since all the paint is on the top layer.